swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 Environment variables can be used for SBOM generation configuration.

 An issue in Github will be raised and linked in the code to address changing SBOM environment variables to a configuration file.
+(Configuration files are out of scope for this feature.)

 * `SWIFTPM_BUILD_SBOM_DIRECTORY`: specifies which directory the SBOMs should be generated in.
 If `--sbom-dir` is passed to swift build, `--sbom-dir` will take precedence.